-- Viewers – The users who come to SLIVER.tv to consume video content.
+- Viewers – The users who come to THETA.tv to consume video content.
 They provide viewer engagement, which is arguably the most important part of the entire video streaming network.
 Viewers are rewarded for viewing and engaging with videos and can also choose to be rewarded for viewing advertisements.

 - Advertisers – They use the platform to promote services and products to the viewers.
 They spend Theta tokens to buy advertising time in the network, and to sponsor influencers.

 - Caching Nodes – These are the computers and servers that provide the network with caching services to improve the quality and delivery of the video stream.
 They are also rewarded with Theta tokens.

 - Ingest Nodes – These are nodes which assist in providing various bitrates, stream resolutions, etc. They provide their services to the caching nodes for live streams and are rewarded for doing so.

 Most recently Theta introduced their new Guardian Nodes with the May 2020 launch of version 2.0 of the mainnet.
 Guardian nodes are designed to finalize blocks in the Theta multi-BFT consensus protocol.
 These Guardian Nodes are meant to be run by members of the Theta community, and are rewarded with TFUEL.
 Those wishing to run a Guardian Node must have a computer or server with minimum technical specifications, and must stake 1,000 THETA tokens.

 The hardware requirements to run a Guardian Node are: